Carlisle, Ohio

 Carlisle (/ˈkɑrlaɪl/ KAR-lyle) is a city in northwestern Warren and southern Montgomery counties in the southwestern part of the U.S. state of Ohio.
-The city is in Franklin Township, Warren County, Ohio and German Township, Montgomery County, Ohio.

-The Warren County portion of Carlisle is part of the Cincinnati–Middletown, OH-KY-IN Metropolitan Statistical Area, while the Montgomery County portion is part of the Dayton, OH Metropolitan Statistical Area.
+The Warren County portion of Carlisle is part of the Cincinnati/Northern Kentucky metropolitan area, while the Montgomery County portion is part of the Dayton, OH Metropolitan Statistical Area.
+As of the 2020 census, the population of Carlisle was 5,501, up from 4,915 in 2010.